hoangminh281/next-era/README.md

 Specific for checkbox change event. since checkbox is multichoice checker, the data's passing to handler will be array of string joined by ','.

-Example: 3 checkbox with same name 'animal', have 3 diffence value: 'chicken', 'cow', 'duck', in one group, the handler will be received data => 'chicken,cow,duck' instead of 'chicken' or 'cow' or 'duck' by each change event.
+Example: 3 checkboxes with same name 'animal', have 3 diffence values: 'chicken', 'cow', 'duck', in one group, the handler will be received data => 'chicken,cow,duck' instead of 'chicken' or 'cow' or 'duck' by each change event.

 - Example: